alejompb/RaspberryPiTutorial/README.md

 The result should loook like this:
 ![Outrun-dosbox](https://github.com/alejompb/RaspberryPiTutorial/blob/master/dosbox.PNG?raw=true)

-## Example of project using a specialized OS
+## Example of project installing a new image of an adapted OS

 The details of this project can be found [here](https://pimylifeup.com/raspberry-pi-emulator/).
 In this case we will follow the steps mentioned in [How to get started section](#How to get started).
 The changes are the following: